brownj47/command-line-for-bioengineers/README.md

 ## Why Use the Command Line?
 The command line is a powerful tool for bioengineers and scientists for several reasons:
 1. **Automation**: You can write scripts to automate repetitive tasks, saving time and reducing errors.
-2. **Efficiency**: Many tasks can be performed faster via the command line than through a graphical user interface (GUI).
+2. **Efficiency**: Once you know it well, many tasks can be performed faster via the command line than through a graphical user interface (GUI).
 3. **Remote Access**: You can access and control remote servers or systems via the command line.
 4. **Version Control**: Command line tools like Git allow for efficient version control of code and documents.
 5. **Data Processing**: Command line tools can handle large datasets and perform complex data manipulations efficiently.

-## Getting Started
-To get started with the command line, you need to open a terminal application.
-The terminal is a program that provides a command line interface.
-- On **Mac**, you can find the Terminal application in Applications > Utilities.
-- On **Windows**, you can use Command Prompt or PowerShell, which can be found in the Start menu.
-- On **Linux**, you can usually find the terminal in the applications menu or by pressing `Ctrl + Alt + T`.

-## Basic Navigation
-To navigate the file system using the command line, you can use the following commands:
-- `pwd`: Print the current working directory.
-- `ls`: List the files and directories in the current directory.
-- `cd <directory>`: Change to the specified directory.
-For example, `cd Documents` will move you into the Documents directory.
-- `cd ..`: Move up one directory level.
-- `cd ~`: Move to your home directory.
-- `mkdir <directory>`: Create a new directory with the specified name.
-- `rmdir <directory>`: Remove an empty directory.
-- `rm <file>`: Remove a file.
-Use `rm -r <directory>` to remove a directory and its contents recursively.
-- `cp <source> <destination>`: Copy a file or directory from source to destination.
-- `mv <source> <destination>`: Move or rename a file or directory.
+You might use the command line to: create an automated script that processes large biological datasets, run bioinformatics tools, run simulations of biological systems on remote servers, or manage source code for a project with git.

 ## Terminal Commands Cheat Sheet
 Command line commands can be used to navigate the file system, manipulate files, and run programs.
 Below is a cheat sheet of common commands.